bordoni/online-now/readme.txt

 == Changelog ==

+= 0.2.0 =
+* Feature: Now the plugin tracks the users to check if they are still online
+* Feature: Included a method to check if the current User is online

+= 0.1.1 =
+* Tweak: Added a Zero text to the listing shortcode

 = 0.1.0 =
-* Had the idea to the Post and Created the first draft of the Plugin
+* Feature: Had the idea to the Post and Created the first draft of the Plugin